Don’t you hate it when health “gurus” like Dr. Oz tell us how to live?

 - increases risk of obesity

-- increases the chance of respiratory system from unclean air indoors
+- increases the chance of respiratory system illnesses due to unclean air indoors

 - increases risk of allergies and asthma because buildings are full of dust and mold